-Rosie is reading a book from all 196 countries of the world and shares her reviews on her blog.
-I really like keeping up with her journey and discovering books I would probably never hear about otherwise.
+Rosie is reading a book from all 196 countries in the world and sharing her reviews on her blog.
+I really like keeping up with her journey and discovering books I probably would have never heard of otherwise.
 Her reviews feature quite noteworthy background information.

 Ashleigh is quite an eclectic reader.
 She sometimes mentions books I’ve never heard of before and always makes good recommendations on classics.

 Elena’s main interests are crime fiction and women’s studies.
 I really appreciate her insightful reviews, which raise rather interesting points for discussion.

 Marina Sofia came up with the #EU27project.
 She is not only trying to read books from each of the 27 remaining EU countries after Brexit, but also everyone can share the links to their own book reviews.
 Moreover, she writes her own fiction.

 I really like Jean’s personality, since she is quite enthusiastic and seems to be really honest about her opinions.
 She makes great recommendations regarding non-fiction and books about dragons.

 Watching Lauren’s videos always makes me happy, as she seems to have quite an easy-going personality.
 Every other month she organises a cosy reading night.
 Unfortunately, I haven’t been able to take part in them yet, since I wasn’t at home in neither of the previous dates.
 I particularly like her vlogs.